Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Online Multivariate Distribution Regression

-\paragraph{Overview} \cite{rigby2005generalized} introduce iteratively reweighted least squares for generalized additive models for location, shape and scale (GAMLSS).
-The RS algorithm consists of two nested loops, in which we cycle repeatedly through the distribution parameters and run a weighted fit of the score vector $u$ on the design matrix $\mat{X}$ using the diagonal weight matrix $\mat{W}$.
+This section introduces the online estimation algorithm for multivariate distributional regression.
+The algorithm is based on the combination of the iteratively reweighted least squares (IRLS) algorithm for the estimation of distributional regression models and online coordinate descent (OCD) for regularized estimation. \citet[\secondreview{RS}]{rigby2005generalized} introduce iteratively reweighted least squares for \review{the estimation of GAMLSS models.} The RS algorithm consists of two nested loops, in which we cycle repeatedly through the distribution parameters and run a weighted fit of the \review{working vector $\vec{z}$} on the design matrix $\mat{X}$ using the diagonal weight matrix $\mat{W}$.
 The following paragraphs introduce the scoring vector and weights, the algorithm and the necessary modifications to move from a univariate case to the multivariate case.
+The score vector is defined as